The challah of our dreams: light, fluffy, perfectly chewy

 • In the last half hour of the final rise, preheat the oven to 350°F.

-• Make the egg wash: beat the remaining egg in a small dish along with 1 teaspoon of water until it has a very even consistency.
+• Make the egg wash: beat the egg vigorously in a strainer set over a small dish until almost all of it passes through the strainer, making sure to get any egg that's still on the underside of the strainer.
+Mix in one teaspoon of water until it has an even consistency.
 Just before baking, brush the egg wash all over the loaf, making sure there are no dry spots.
 Save the egg wash, as you'll be reapplying it during the bake.

 Baking and cooling